vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 }
 ```

-## JSON oracle
+## JSON data
-[JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) oracles are an alternative to Open Oracle data.
+[JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) messages are a simpler, more configurable alternative to Open Oracle data.
 The advantage is that they can be totally custom objects, as long as they are valid JSON.
 The disadvantage is that they are not attested by any off-chain source in the way that Open Oracle messages are.
 Due to this constraint, it's generally advisable to find an Open Oracle price source before resorting to JSON data.

-### Using JSON oracle spec in a market proposal
+### Using JSON data spec in a market proposal
 For the binding, use the `name` field of the data.
-In the case of our example above, this would be `"moonwalkers"`.
+In the following example, the market is settled based on the number of people who have walked on the moon.

 ```javascript
 "oracleSpecBinding": {